Léna Situations: Career

 In collaboration with Adidas, Mahfouf released a collection of four sneakers on November 3, 2022, co-created with 150 subscribers.
 She was the first French woman to partner with the brand.

 On September 24, 2020, Mahfouf published her personal development book, „"Always More“.
 The book sold over 60,000 copies within its first month, making it a bestseller in France by October 2020.
 By August 2021, it had sold over 370,000 copies.
 She has also appeared as a guest judge on Drag Race France during the "Time Ball" episode on August 4, 2023.

 Hôtel Mahfouf

 On June 27, 2022, Mahfouf launched Hôtel Mahfouf, a clothing and lifestyle brand.

 Personal life

-Since February 2020, she has been in a relationship with Sébastien Frit, also known as Seb La Frite.
+Starting in February 2020, she was in a relationship with Sébastien Frit, also known as Seb La Frite.
+Their breakup was announced in 2026.